 If you are going to travel to St Petersburg in high season, be ready for huge queues.
 When I say huge, I mean endless, when it comes to the Hermitage.
 No one wants to spend their precious time in queues, so I advise to buy tickets online.
-It is possible to buy tickets for the Russian museum, St Isaac’s Cathedral, Church of the Savior on the Spilled Blood, and, of course, the Hermitage.
-Well, the Hermitage is special: if you buy tickets on site, you pay 700 RUB, but if you buy them online, they cost 17,95 USD.
+It is possible to buy tickets for the Russian museum, and, of course, the Hermitage.
+Well, the Hermitage is special: if you buy tickets on site, you pay 700 RUB (about 11,3 USD), but if you buy them online, they cost 17,95 USD.
 In this case, you will have to decide what is more appropriate: spending more money or wasting your time in the line.
 But if you travel during low season, I do not think there is a need to buy tickets online.

 Lots of tourist places in St Petersburg offer free entrance to children and reduced fees for students (make sure you have your student or identity cards with you to prove it).
 For example, children younger than 16 can visit the Russian Museum for free regardless of nationality.
 Same goes for Peterhof.
 Just check the respective website.